qchenevier/MBA_memoire/doc/action_actor.md

 #### Types of Information goods: Data, Information, Knowledge and Wisdom

 The first widely-accepted Information Hierarchy has been proposed quite recently by @Ackoff1989.
-Ackoff's article, entitled _From data to wisdom_, proposed a hierarchy with the following levels: Data, Information, Knowledge and Wisdom^[This is part on a larger debate on epistemology].
+Ackoff's article, entitled _From data to wisdom_, proposed a hierarchy with the following levels: Data, Information, Knowledge and Wisdom^[This is part on a larger debate on Epistemology, which is the branch of philosophy concerned with the thoery of knwoledge.].
 He defines these elements and explores the processes associated with the transformation between these elements:

 - _Data_ are defined as symbols that represent properties of objects, events and their environment.
 They are the products of observation, but are of no use until they are in a useable (i.e. relevant) form.
 The difference between data and information is functional, not structural [@Ackoff1989].
 - _Information_ is contained in descriptions, answers to questions that begin with such words as who, what, when and how many.
 Information systems generate, store, retrieve and process data.
 Information is inferred from Data [@Ackoff1989].
 - _Knowledge_ is know-how, and is what makes possible the transformation of information into instructions.
 Knowledge can be obtained either by transmission from another who has it, by instruction, or by extracting it from experience [@Ackoff1989].
 - _Wisdom_ is the ability to increase effectiveness^[This statement is debatable, because ancient greek philosophers were seeking wisdom for itself and not necessarily to have applications.].
 Wisdom adds value, which requires the mental function that we call judgement.
 The ethical and aesthetic values that this implies are inherent to the actor and are unique and personal [@Ackoff1989].

+![Overview of the Data-Information-Knowledge-Wisdom hierarchy [@Rowley2007].](sources/images/data_to_wisdom.png){width=90% height=90%}

 Some authors have elaborated further on Ackoff's exposition, suggesting that _Understanding_ supports the transition from each stage to the next.
 They suggest that moving from Data to Information involves _understanding relations_, moving from Information to Knowledge involves _understanding patterns_, and moving from Knowledge to Wisdom involves _understanding principles_ [@Rowley2007].